-To compare different technologies, we compute the Equivalent efficiency following Equation 1.It considers roundtrip efficiency and idle losses, useful for gauging the effectiveness of storage on the scale of days or weeks.
-Some companies also provide information about their reference systems which are configurations either typical, nominal or useful in demonstrating their technologies.
-Based on the reference system, we also calculate how the project average capital cost ($/kWh) evolves with different energy ratings while the same power rating.
+To compare different technologies, we compute the equivalent efficiency following Equation 1, useful for gauging the effectiveness of storage on the scale of days or weeks and which considers roundtrip efficiency and idle losses.
+Some companies also provided information about their reference systems which are either typical, nominal or useful configurations in demonstrating their technologies.
+Based on the reference system, we also calculate how the project average capital cost, Cx, ($/kWh) , which evolves with different energy ratings for a power rating (Eq.
+2).

 Equation 1 Equivalent efficiency=Round trip efficiency×(1-idle loss per hour)x